Oxycodone Addiction

 In New Jersey, in 2018, nearly 90% of the 2,900 drug overdose deaths involved opiates.
 Despite these dangers, oxycodone is still frequently prescribed.
 According to the National Institute on Drug Abuse, in 2018, doctors in New Jersey wrote 38.9 opioid prescriptions for every 100 people.

 Although these figures are alarming, at Excel, we pride ourselves on treating all kinds of addictions – including oxycodone.
-We treat every one of our clients as individuals and work with them from the initial assessment through to aftercare to deliver a highly personalized recovery program.
+We treat every one of our clients as individuals and work with them from the initial assessment through to aftercare to deliver a highly personalized oxycodone rehab program.
 We believe that every person has the power to recover if given the right help and can go on to live a life filled with hope, faith, and courage.

 As previously mentioned, oxycodone belongs to the opioid class of drugs.
 This means that although it is manufactured differently, it works in a similar way to heroin.
 It affects the opioid receptors in the brain and nervous system, which blocks feelings of pain and causes dopamine release.